gildasmorvan/similar2logo/README.md

 In the main class, the simulation model is created and the HTML runner is launched and configured.
 Here, only the turtles are displayed.

-Finally, the probe `LogoRealTimeMatcher` is added to the runner to slow down the simulation so that its execution speed matches a specific factor of N steps per second.
+Finally, the probe `RealTimeMatcherProbe` is added to the runner to slow down the simulation so that its execution speed matches a specific factor of N steps per second.

 The `main` function contains the following code:

 ```
 fun main(args: Array<String>) {
-	var runner = Similar2LogoHtmlRunner()
+	var runner = Similar2LogoWebRunner()
 	// Configuration of the runner
 	runner.getConfig().setExportAgents(true)
 	// Creation of the model